umairyousif239/aegis-soc/README.md

 ## How Pantheon Differentiates

-Most agent monitoring tools (e.g. Vela) inspect traffic passively via webhooks or only on report generation.
+Most agent monitoring tools inspect traffic passively via webhooks or only on report generation.
 Pantheon routes **all** agent traffic through Lobster Trap at the proxy level, meaning threats are caught before the agent responds — not after.
 The built-in red team simulator lets security teams actively probe their own agents rather than waiting for real attacks.

 ---